 Temperature trackers or monitoring devices can be used with cloud-based monitoring platforms to enable a continuous cold chain of custody through all stages of the vaccine distribution process.
 Likewise, Stirling Ultracold freezers can be easily enabled for connectivity, monitoring and integration with existing BMS/BAS platforms.

-Are you prepared to keep frozen COVID-19 vaccines safe and effective?
+Are you prepared to keep frozen COVID-19 biologic materials safe and effective?